Survival Clothing During A Hypothetical Time Of Collapse

 Having the right clothing is a big deal and will be a big deal while working a harder and more active physical life during a hypothetical time of collapse.

-Not only will it be important to have the right seasonal clothes, but more importantly will be having HEAVY DUTY clothes, and plenty of them.
+Not only will it be important to have the right seasonal clothes, but more importantly having HEAVY DUTY work clothes – and plenty of them…

 Imagine a post-SHTF lifestyle whereby you will be spending much more time doing things in a more laborious way.
 Your previous career (pre-SHTF) will likely be (forcibly) changed to a new one – survival.
 You will probably be enduring and living a harsher life – and the clothes you’re wearing will need to be up to the task.

 How will your existing clothes hold up to harsh tasks?

 -use your imagination to visualize your life during a post-collapse world and the things you will be doing as a result.

 The fashionable clothes that you’ve been wearing to the office (for example) will not hold up to the rigors of a SHTF world.
 You will need heavy duty everything.
 Pants, shirts, shoes, coats, etc.